vindarel/ABStock/README.md

 - translate URLs ("/book/<slug>" or "/livre/<slug>")
 - redefine anything with the pre- and post-config files, written in the programming language of the application (Lisp)

+## Install

+ABStock is known to work on:

+- SBCL
+- CCL

-## Quick install on debian buster 10
+### Quick install on debian buster 10

 ```bash
 # create a user for abstock or reuse the user of abelujo